Ella-Hoeppner/Quoot/README.md

 ## to do
 ### high priority
-* Make lists use rpds persistent list rather than Vec
 * create a default environment
   * +, -, *, /, mod, quot
   * list